 Investment in Iow-carbon R&D Comment Row Yes We heavily invest in developing catalysts which enable our partners in the 1 chemical sector to use renewable feedstocks to product bulk chemicals.
-See Annual Report 2020 page 21 and page 33.
+See Annual Report 2021 page 5 through13.

 (C-CH9.6a) Provide details of your organization's investments in low-carbon R&D for chemical production activities over the last three years.